How to Have the Best Day of Your Life

 How can I be a spiritual warrior in this moment?

-And remember these three words that the final day of training left the group with, "Mercy, Love, and Forgiveness."
+And remember these three words that the training ended with, "Mercy, Love, and Forgiveness."

-By the way, if you want more of these tips that can be integrated easily throughout daily life to make each moment fuller and richer, please come to the online Bhagavad Gita in the New Age Study Group.
+By the way, if you want more of these tips that can be integrated easily throughout daily life to make each moment fuller and richer, you can join my online meditation group.